Overbrd/my-drupal-11.2.4-site/README.md

 ## Install DDEV

-1. Open the Ubuntu terminal (you can use the Ubuntu terminal app or Windows Terminal).
+1. Using the Ubuntu Terminal (you can use the Ubuntu Terminal app or Windows Terminal).

 2. Install DDEV by running one of the following commands: